subugoe/operandi/ExampleWorkflows/Nextflow/README.md

 5. Create a new file `.txt` file -> `$touch a.txt`
 6. Observe the results on the first terminal
 7. Go back to Step 5 and repeat as many times as you wish.
-8. To finish the workflow create a text file with name `DONE.txt`.
+8. To finish the workflow create a text file with the name `DONE.txt`.
 9. To clean the content inside the folders use `./clean.sh`

 NOTES: